reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Now Bob will ignore the frontend and compute the correct value.

-Running the program will return an output simiar to this:
+Running the program will return an output similar to this:

 ``` bash